 Zeinab Farokhi is a doctoral candidate at the Women and Gender Studies Institute and Diaspora and Transnational studies, University of Toronto.
 She received her M.A in Women and Gender Studies, University of Toronto, and an M.A in Sociology from Osmania University, India, and B.A in History from Isfahan University, Iran.
 Her research interests include cyber feminism, transnational feminisms and diasporic studies.
 Her current doctoral work compares the usage of Twitter by Islamophobic right-wing extremists in India, Canada, and the US, focusing on anti-Muslim rhetoric in Hindu nationalist/white nationalist discourse.

 The University of Toronto’s Institute of Islamic Studies and the Shi‘a Research Institute invite paper proposals for an international conference on “The Quran and Shi‘i Islam: Texts, Studies, Legacies” to be held in Toronto, Canada, from August 25-26, 2025.
-Call for Papers A boundless spring of inspiration throughout Islamic history, the Quran has stimulated a […]
+A boundless spring of inspiration throughout Islamic history, the Quran has stimulated a vast array of […]